abhishekreddy1206/ants.py/README.md

 # ants.py

-This is my code for the [2011 Google AI Challenge](http://aichallenge.org/) in which I reimplemented an ants-protocol layer.
-This allowed solve the problem of friendly ants stepping on each other at a low-enough level that my bots' logic wouldn't need to address it.
+This is my entry for the [2011 Google AI Challenge](http://aichallenge.org/) in which I reimplemented the ants-protocol layer to solve the problem of friendly ants stepping on each other at a low level.
+In the end I made it to the 77th percentile.

 ## Usage